capstonevirgel-ship-it/rapollo-ecommerce/README.md

-# 🛍️ Rapollo E-commerce
+# 🛍️ monogram E-commerce

-Welcome to **Rapollo**, your one-stop online shopping destination!
-We offer a wide range of products with secure payment processing and fast delivery.
+Welcome to **monogram**, your one-stop online shopping destination!
+We offer a wide range of premium brands, quality clothing, and event tickets with secure payment processing and fast delivery.

 ## ✨ What We Offer